6 Steps to Encourage Good Decision Making with our Kids

 - don’t consider the consequences

 Kids make poor decisions for the same reasons.
 It’s our job to help them consider these options as they face choices.
+It’s our job to teach them critical thinking skills nad problem-solving skills so they can make responsible decisions.

 How to help kids make good decisions